Infection Prevention & Control

 Infection Prevention and Control (IPC) lead

-The lead for infection prevention and control at Oakley Health is Sister Jean Parsons, Practice Nurse .
+The lead for infection prevention and control at the Oakley Health Group is Sister Jean Parsons, Practice Nurse .

-The IPC lead is supported by Melanie Bott (Nurse Manager), Lisa Yates (Accounts and Premises Manager) and Jennie Taylor (Business Manager).
+The IPC lead is supported by Melanie Bott (Nurse Manager).

 a.
 Infection transmission incidents (significant events)